software-assignments-spring2021/spring-2019-organizer/README.md

 ### 4.1 Development Code Building

-   > **Important: Please make sure you turn on the 'automatically-push' function on DUO and respond to the push within 30s**.
+   > **Important: Please make sure you turn on the 'automatically-push' function on DUO and respond to the push within 30s.
+Alternatively you can click the push button by yourself when the chrome popup window shows up and respond to it within 30s**.

    1. Clone our repository
    2. Enter the directory by `cd organizer`